Choosing the Right Inspector

 Many inspectors will refer to the various specializations or services that they offer their clients.
 Homebuyers can utilize ASHI's Find An Inspector search to view the ASHI member profiles and their specialties listed under "Additional Services."
 This section allows ASHI members to efficiently compile their special offerings, so homebuyers understand the full scope of services they provide.

 A key detail to consider is that each inspector has their own business model.
 Some additional services may be included as part of the home inspections and others may cost an additional fee.
 In some instances, these are standalone services that can be administered separate from the home inspection itself.
-For any questions concerning a specific service, ASHI recommends the homebuyer communicates with their prospective inspector prior to the inspection.
+For any questions concerning a specific service, ASHI recommends the homebuyer discusses with their prospective inspector prior to the inspection.

 What experience and expertise do they possess?